 CCG annual meeting September 2023

-I am an associate professor in the School of Mining and Petroleum Engineering at the University of Alberta and co-director of the Centre for Computational Geostatistics (CCG).
+I am a professor in Civil and Environmental Engineering at the University of Alberta and co-director of the Centre for Computational Geostatistics (CCG).
 My research interests concentrate on geostatistical numerical modeling and uncertainty management with a focus on mining, petroleum, and wildland fire.
 Numerical modeling is concerned with generating a set of spatial models of variables such as mineral grade, contaminates, flow properties, fire behavior, etc. These models are used to make important engineering decisions in mine design, exploration campaign design, wildland fire management, preplanning, well placement, well management and contaminate cleanup strategies.
 Uncertainty management focuses on making these engineering decisions in an optimal way that maximizes value, minimizes environmental impact, and minimizes risk.
 Numerical modeling and uncertainty management are often framed as optimization problems and so I often use machine learning, artificial intelligence, and optimization techniques to improve solutions.

 I currently have over 75 publications and I also teach the undergraduate mining engineering capstone course MinE 402: Mine Design Project, MinE 422: Environmental Impact of Mining Activities and a graduate level class MinE 612: Principles of Geostatistics.
 Further, I am involved in teaching short courses and longer citation courses focused on geostatistical modeling.
 My other role is as a consultant on geostatistical modeling projects and I can be reached at email@example.com for additional details.